Sidhuharp97/stat-programs-website/content/workshops/spatial_workshop/_index.md

 ## Workshop overview

 Agricultural field experiments commonly employ standard experimental designs such as randomized complete block to control for field heterogeneity.
 However, there is often substantial spatial variation not fully captured by blocking, particularly in large experiments.
 Although spatial statistics have demonstrated effectiveness in controlling localized spatial variation, they are rarely integrated into analysis of agricultural field experiments.
 The purpose of this workshop is to provide tools for diagnosing with-field spatial variation and accounting for that spatial variation in statistical analysis of trial data.
+The workshop draws heavily from our [book](https://idahoagstats.github.io/guide-to-field-trial-spatial-analysis/) on this subject.

 ## Intended Audience